nix-community/buildbot-nix/README.md

 Hello, world!
 ```

-## Incompabilities with the lix overlay
+## Incompatibilities with the lix overlay

 The lix overlay overrides nix-eval-jobs with a version that doesn't work with
 buildbot-nix because of missing features and therefore cannot be used together